praxes/praxes/doc/api/io/spec.rst

 Each scan is also
 a read-only dictionary-like interface to the scalar and vector data.

-At the top of the :mod:`spec` hierarchy is the :class:`ReadOnlyDict` class, which provides a dictionary interface similar to the dictionaries in python-3.
+At the top of the :mod:`spec` hierarchy is the :class:`Mapping` class, which provides a dictionary interface similar to the dictionaries in python-3.
-Extending :class:`ReadOnlyDict` is :class:`SpecFile`, which scans the file and creates an index of available scans::
+Extending :class:`Mapping` is :class:`SpecFile`, which scans the file and creates an index of available scans::

    >>> f.keys()